-'''

 I ended up recording three messages:

-'''

-- "CQ Canada Day Contest, this is VA7FI" (in phonetics)
+- 1. "CQ Canada Day Contest, this is VA7FI" (in phonetics)

-- "VA7FI" (in phonetics)
+- 2. "VA7FI" (in phonetics)

-- "Thank you, you are 59, BC"
+- 3. "Thank you, you are 59, BC"

 To call CQ, I used the first message on a 7 second repeat loop.
-If someone answered, I could either press the button again to prevent it from transmitting the message again, or use the PTT to jump in and acknowledge the station.
+If someone answered, I could either press the button again to stop the loop, or use the PTT to jump in and acknowledge the station.

-The second message I would use to answer a CQ call during a pile up.
-All I'd have to do is press the button with the timing that I thought would be best.
+I used the second message to answer CQ calls during pile ups.
+All I'd have to do is press the button and hope I'd get an answer.
 This was great in the early morning when Justine was still in sleeping.
 With my headphones on, the whole thing was virtually silent.

-The third message was to give my exchange once I received the other station's exchange.
+I used the third message to give my exchange once I received the other station's exchange.

-I still had to use the mic a bit depending on the situation, but these pre-recorded messages took care of most of a lot of the grunt work.
+I still had to use the mic a bit depending on the situation, but these pre-recorded messages took care of a lot of the grunt work.